You never know where you’ll be when disaster strikes, so having a knife you can carry in your pocket at all times is a good investment.

 Assisted opening knives cover the middle ground between the two.
 They require some effort from the user to extract the blade, but once you start, a spring-loaded system kicks in to finish the deployment.

-They’re faster and easier to use than a manual folding knife, but the inbuilt mechanism means that there are more parts to break down or jam.
+They’re faster and easier to use than a manual folding knife, but the inbuilt mechanism means more parts to break down or jam.

 Read more about the different types of survival knife